$0 Vaud School Meeting Prep Checklist

 Understanding who does what prevents you from directing questions to the wrong person.

 Maître de Classe (MC): Your child's regular class teacher.
-The first point of contact and the person who initiates the signalement (formal flagging of difficulties).
+The first point of contact whose observations inform the school's signalement (formal flagging of difficulties), usually initiated through the school direction.

 Maître de Classe de Développement Itinérant (MCDI): An itinerant special education teacher who travels between schools to support students directly in mainstream classes.
 The MCDI does not pull children out of class permanently — their role is to help the mainstream teacher differentiate instruction.
 Access to an MCDI is possible without a full cantonal PES procedure.

 DPPLS (Direction psychologie, psychomotricité, logopédie en milieu scolaire): The cantonal service providing free school-based psychology, psychomotor therapy, and speech therapy.
-Wait times for DPPLS evaluations often run several months to a year.
-These evaluations are frequently a required prerequisite before accommodations can be formalized.
+Wait times for DPPLS evaluations often run several months and can extend beyond a year.
+These services can be part of the path to formal measures; ask the school which assessment is required for the support requested.

-DGEO (Direction générale de l'enseignement obligatoire): The directorate responsible for compulsory schooling.
-Administrative decisions about resource allocation, placement, and appeals are processed through the DGEO.
+DGEO (Direction générale de l'enseignement obligatoire): The directorate responsible for compulsory schooling, including the special education administration.

 Free Download